fizruk/free-foil/haskell/mltt/README.md

   `A × B`.
 - Top-level definitions, unfolded by δ-reduction.

-λ is written `λ x ⇒ e`.
+λ is written `λ x ⇒ e`, and binders come in groups: `λ a b c ⇒ e` is sugar for the nested λs, and `Π (a b c : Nat) → B` for the nested Πs with the type repeated.
+Both desugar in the parser, so the abstract syntax — and the printed form a content hash is taken over — never records which spelling was written.
 Not `λ x . e`, because a dot inside an identifier is part of the identifier — `Nat.zero` is one token, so the parser never has to decide whether a dot qualifies a name or separates a binder from a body.
 And not `λ x → e`, so that the arrow of a λ-abstraction is not read as the arrow